 Meditate with a Cup of Herbal Tea

-Herbs offer a mild soothing effect, and their aroma is so pleasantly reminiscent of sunny summer days of holidays.
-Please make the most of it — allow 10 minutes for your tea-drinking, brew chamomile tea, and meditate.
+Herbs offer a mild soothing effect, and their aroma is so pleasantly reminiscent of sunny summer days or holidays.
+Please make the most of it — allow 10 minutes for your tea drinking, brew chamomile tea, and meditate.
 Enjoy the smell, feel the warmth of the cup with your fingers, study the color of the drink, and try to slightly cool it down by blowing (this is one of the clever ways to lengthen the exhale, which activates our parasympathetic nervous system).

-Do not ignore these simple life hacks to prevent binge eating.
+Do not ignore these simple life hacks to prevent emotional eating.

-On top of the meat, Dr. Dang recommends including in the diet foods from other categories that are high in protein and low in calories.
+On top of the meat, we recommend including in the diet foods from other categories that are high in protein and low in calories.
 This way, you will actively lose weight in a comfortable way.
 Here are five different foods that meet these criteria.

 118 kcal, 8.5 g protein per serving (1 cup).
 Legumes are known to be the best source of protein for vegetarians.
 A serving of cooked green peas contains 8.5 g of protein and provides the daily requirement of vitamin C, a potent antioxidant required to support a healthy immune system.
 Maintaining healthy vitamin C levels is especially important during the autumn and winter period, which is the season of flu and cold.
 With green peas, you can cook excellent salads and vegetable stews.
 It also tastes good in an omelet and scrambled eggs.